 In most cases, when parents are divorced, both parents retain parental rights.
 If you have a Court Order that limits the rights of one parent in matters such as custody or visitation, please bring a copy to the office.
 Unless your Court Order is on file with us, we must provide the rights that the law allows to parents concerning records, visitation and information about the child.

-F. School Phones are extremely busy and we only allow students to call home in case of an emergency.
-Whenever possible, avoid leaving phone messages for your children at school.
-It is difficult to ensure that they will receive the message.
-Parents and children are encouraged to make pick-up and after-school arrangements at home.
+F. School Phones are extremely busy however we do allow students to call home in case of an emergency.
+Whenever possible, parents and children are encouraged to make pick-up and after-school arrangements at home.
+Please avoid calling your child on their cell phone as this interrupts the learning process.